gnonio/weblas-unpacked/README.md

 Unpacked RGBA plugin for [weblas](https://github.com/waylonflinn/weblas).
 Check it out if you haven't.

-This plugin attempts to optimize in favour of more computations and fewer reads.
-Algorithms spending more cycles in GPU than CPU.
+This plugin attempts to optimize in favour of more computations and fewer reads, algorithms spending more cycles in GPU than CPU.
 Using the original packed format there is some overhead due to packing and unpacking the data at each CPU > GPU and GPU > CPU transfer.

 #### Unpacked format optimizations: